Labdabeta/vns/README.md

 ## Installation

-To install the game first use LaTeX to compile `instructions.tex` to generate the instructions.

-Next use gnatmake or gprbuild to compile the assembler and the runner.
-For those unfamiliar with the use of gnatmake and gprbuild they take project files after the `-P` flag.
-Thus to build the runner you would execute `gprbuild -P src/runner.gpr` and to build the assembler you would execute `gprbuild -P src/assembler.gpr`.

-NOTE: On windows it will be necessary when building the runner to specify `gprbuild -XSDL2_LIB_DIR=C:/Path/To/SDL2/lib` so that it can locate the SDL2 library directory.
-Similarly for linux installs that don't put it in `/usr/lib`.
+To install the game simply run `make` in the root directory.
+The all rule will produce all three resources required assuming you have the appropriate prerequisites.

+NOTE: if SDL2 is not installed in the default `/usr/lib` directory then you should specify the lib location of SDL2 via the `SDL_DIR` option.
+For example if you installed SDL2 to `C:\Users\Example\SDL2\` then you would install via `make SDL_DIR=C:\Users\Example\SDL2\lib`.

 ## Running

+The first thing you should do once installing the game the first time is to read over instructions.pdf.
+This file will provide you with a basic overview of the game.

-Once you have built the assembler and the runner you can assemble the example program `example.vns` to produce an executable (e.g. `./as example.vns example`).
-Once you have an executable you can run it against itself via `./run executable executable`.
+Once you have installed the game you can assemble the example program `example.vns` to produce an executable (e.g. `./as example.vns example.out`).
+Once you have an executable you can run it against itself via `./run example.out example.out`.
+A window should pop-up showing the initial state of the game.

-A window should pop-up showing the sprite sheet as a splash screen.
-Press '.' to advance to the first frame or SPACE to run the game at up to 60fps.
+Press SPACE to run the game from there.